Best Order Block Indicator for TradingView: How to Find One That Works (2026)

 Free Indicators

-There are hundreds of free order block tools available.
+There are hundreds of free OB tools available.
 Some have thousands of likes.
 But here's the reality:

 Pros: Zero cost.
 Good for learning the concept.
 Source code is often visible.

-Cons: Most use simple swing-based detection (every swing = order block).
+Cons: Most use simple swing-based detection (every swing = a block).
 Rarely include invalidation.
 No multi-timeframe support.
 Can slow down charts with unoptimized code.
 No guaranteed updates or support.

 Premium Indicators